gregkovacs8/aiTextCompletionProject/README.md

 # GPT-3.5 Turbo CLI Chatbot

-This is a simple command-line chatbot that uses OpenAI’s GPT-3.5 Turbo model.
-You type something in the terminal, and the AI replies.
+This project is a command-line-based chatbot that leverages OpenAI’s GPT-3.5 Turbo model to generate intelligent responses to user input entered via the terminal.

 ## Requirements